salihyalcin/salihyalcin/README.md

 - 💬 Ask me about : Android, Geodesy and Geoinformation Science

-- 📫 How to reach me:
+- 📫 How to reach me

     [Linkedin](https://www.linkedin.com/in/salihyalcin89/)
     [Twitter](https://twitter.com/salihyalcin_/)